Eternal Generation of the Son – Is it Biblical?

 “For as the Father has life in himself, so he has granted the Son also to have life in himself.”
 (John 5:26)

-This is one of several statements in the Bible indicating that everything the Son has, He has received from the Father, which supports the idea that the Son was generated by the Father and is subordinate to the Father.
+Comment: This verse implies that only the Father and Son have “life in himself.”
+However, while the Son has received “life” from the Father, the Father has received “life” from no one.
+This is one of several indications in the Bible that the Son received from the Father everything He has.
+This supports the view that the Son was generated by and is subordinate to the Father.
+[Show More]

 “I am in the Father and the Father is in me.”
 (John 14:11) “That they may all be one, just as you, Father, are in me, and I in you, that they also may be in us.”
 (John 17:21)